Fraunhofer-AISEC/gallia/README.md

 Taking advantage of this modular design, the [logging and archiving](https://fraunhofer-aisec.github.io/gallia/penlog.7.html) functionality was developed separately.
 Acting as a generic interface, the logging functionality implements reproducible tests and enables post-processing tasks.
 The [rendered documentation](https://fraunhofer-aisec.github.io/gallia) is available via Github Pages.
+Alternatively, the documentation is hosted on [readthedocs](https://gallia.readthedocs.io/en/latest) as well.
+The documentation for the current [stable](https://gallia.readthedocs.io/en/stable) realease is available on readthedocs.

 Keep in mind that this project is intended for research and development usage only!
 Inappropriate usage might cause irreversible damage to the device under test.